Our Favorite Wedding Traditions From 50 Cultures and Religions Around the World

 2. Armenian Wedding Traditions

 Black and African-American weddings are steeped in rich traditions and often represent a mix of customs with African roots and those that honor the history of perseverance many couples' forebears fought for.
-Two especially notable traditions are the jumping the broom tradition and the libation ceremony.
-The jumping the broom ritual, which takes place at the end of the wedding ceremony, involves the couple jumping over a broom that's been laid on the ground in front of them as a way of sealing their marriage.
-Meanwhile, a libation ceremony is a wedding custom with West African roots that is a ritualistic pouring of a liquid as a way of honoring ancestors at a couple's wedding.
+Two especially notable traditions are the jumping the broom and libation ceremony.
+The jumping the broom ritual, which takes place at the end of the wedding ceremony, involves the couple jumping over a broom that's on the ground in front of them to seal their marriage.
+A libation ceremony, which has West African roots, is a ritualistic pouring of a liquid to honor one's ancestors.
 While the ritual is a chance to esteem ancestors, there's also space for couples to customize the ceremony by selecting whatever beverage they want for the occasion.

 4. Cambodian Wedding Traditions

 Cambodian and Khmer weddings are rich with cultural influences.
-Most of the weddings in Cambodia are Buddhist and span across three days.
+Most weddings in Cambodia are Buddhist and last three days.
 One unique and notable Cambodian wedding tradition is known as Gaat Sah.
-It is a ceremony in which a few strands of hair are cut from the to-be-weds' heads as a symbol of saying goodbye to their old life and embracing their new marriage.
+It's a ceremony in which a few strands of hair are cut from the to-be-weds' heads which symbolizes saying goodbye to their old life and embracing their new marriage.

 5. Catholic Wedding Traditions